-Further details are available in the document "Definition of sustainable investments" which can be found on our website: https://am.fr.rothschildandco.com/en/regulatory-information/
+Further details on our definition of sustainable investment can be found on our website: https://am.fr.rothschildandco.com/en/regulatory-information/

 As regards corporate issuers, our approach to sustainable investment takes into account:

 - Companies' general positive contribution through contributing revenue, i.e. revenue linked to activities with a positive impact on the environment or society (clean energy, energy efficiency, access to care, etc.) or to issuance of sustainable debt instruments (green, social or sustainable bonds); - Contribution to environmental objectives, such as targets for reducing emissions in line with the Paris Agreement or reducing water use; - Contribution to social objectives, through alignment with United Nations Sustainable Development Goal 5 (gender equality), 8 (decent work and economic growth) or 10 (reduced inequalities).